Skip to content Skip to site navigation

 A camera captured me drinking alcohol, and I am underage.
 What will happen?

-For university policy violations for alcohol and drugs, the university refers students into an educational intervention process with the Office of Substance Use Policy Education & Resources (SUPER).
-Because the cameras are not routinely monitored, the video capturing that behavior would only be reviewed if there was a complaint alleging a significant policy violation; in those cases, video may be reviewed for incidents that warrant disciplinary review.
+For university policy violations for alcohol and drugs, the university refers students to an educational intervention process with the Office of Substance Use Programs Education & Resources (SUPER) in accordance with the Student Alcohol and Other Drugs Policy.
+Because the cameras are not being used to routinely monitor activity, the video recording of that behavior would only be reviewed if there was a complaint alleging a significant policy violation; in those cases, video footage may be reviewed for incidents that warrant disciplinary review.